dvdsgl/quicktest/README.md

     -- This property is falsifiable:
     prop_all_integers_are_odd x = odd x

-To run the tests, I simply call quicktest:
+To run the tests, I simply call `quicktest`:

     $ quicktest Demo.hs
     Demo.hs:prop_reverse_is_reversible:4 +++ OK, passed 100 tests.